Coal mining: Damps

+Noise

 Noise is also a contributing factor to potential adverse effects on coal miners' health.
 Exposure to excessive noise can lead to noise-induced hearing loss.
 Hearing loss developed as a result of occupational exposures is coined occupational hearing loss.
 To protect miners' hearing, the US Mine Safety and Health Administration's (MSHA) guidelines for noise place a Permissible Exposure Limit (PEL) for noise at 90 dBA time-weighted over 8 hours.
 A lower cutoff, 85 dBA, is set for a worker to fall into the MSHA Action Level which dictates that workers be placed into hearing conservation programs.

 Noise exposures vary depending on the method of extraction.
 For example, a study has found that among surface coal mine operations, dragline equipment produced the loudest sound at a range of 88–112 dBA.
 Within longwall sections, stageloaders used to transport coal from the mining face and shearers used for extraction represent some of the highest noise exposures.
 Auxiliary fans (up to 120 dBA), continuous mining machines (up to 109 dBA), and roof bolters (up to 103 dBA) represent some of the noisiest equipment within continuous mining sections.
 Exposures to noise exceeding 90 dBA can lead to adverse effects on workers' hearing.
 The use of administrative controls and engineering controls can be used to reduce noise exposures.